contao/core/CONTRIBUTING.md

 ## Submitting Issues

 * Perform a cursory search to see if a similar issue has already been submitted.
-* Clearly describe the issue including all the steps that you follow in order to reproduce the bug in the Contao online demo.
+* Clearly describe the issue including all the steps that you follow in order to reproduce the bug in the [Contao online demo][1].
 * Include the version of Contao and PHP you are using.
 * Include screenshots if possible; they are immensely helpful.
 * Check the system log and the error log for errors to include.